discord/heroku-sample-app/README.md

 GUILD_ID=
 CLIENT_ID=
 ```
 https://discord.com/developers/applications to create your own Heroku-Baker clone and get your token.
+Enabling Developer Mode in your Discord client will let you right-click and get the IDs for your guild (`GUILD_ID`) and bot application (`CLIENT_ID`).

 ![img](./src/img/cloudflare-url-generator.png)
 >OAuth NOTE: Ensure that your app has the appropriate scopes for `application.commands` and `bot`.